Designations Congruent with Things: Chapter 26

 “Do tell,” says de Silva.

 “Well, in 2018 they started building the Wall of Lies.
 Er.
 Life.
 The Wall of Life.
 And from then on, the bulk of humanity’s financial resources began a slow shift away from the Jaeger Program and away from K-Science and toward the Coastal Wall.
-So we were both killing ourselves, ha, kind of literally, trying to get governmental grants to help support some of our ancillary research costs that the PPDC was no longer covering.
+So we were both killing ourselves, ha, kinda literally, trying to get government grants to help support the ancillary research costs the PPDC was no longer covering.
 I had an NSF grant due on January 6th of 2020.
 One hundred percent kaiju related.
-I was trying to fund this transciptome sequencing project that I wanted to do, once I’d finally figured out how to stabilize the kaiju equivalent of RNA?
-That’s kind of a misleading way to put it, but whatever.
-Very simplified.
-I wanted to sequence that ish.
-No one would give me anymoney to freaking buy custom plates.
+I was trying to fund this transcriptome sequencing project I wanted to do, once I’d finally figured out how to stabilize the kaiju equivalent of RNA.
+Very simplified: I wanted to sequence that ish, but no one would give me any money to freaking buy custom plates.
 Plus I needed a modified sequencer, whatever, you guys are math people—you don’t care.
-The point is, I was kind of busy, generally speaking, and it was getting a little bit down to the wire.
+The point is, I was busy, generally speaking, and it was getting down to the wire.
 Also, keep in mind that the PPDC doesn’t have administrative support for grant submission like you’d get at a major, or even minor, academic center.”

 “Oh god,” Starr says.